-When an 866-A/866 is first installed, the filament should be oper-ated at normal voltage for approximately ten minutes with no plate voltage applied, in order that the mercury may be properly distributed.
+When an 866-A/866 is first installed, the filament should be operwhen an obs-A/doo is first instance, the finalment should be oper-ated at normal voltage for approximately ten minutes with no plate voltage applied, in order that the mercury may be properly distributed.
 It will not be necessary to repeat this procedure unless the mercury is spattered on the filament and plate during subsequent handling.

-SHIELDING-Electromagnetic and plate during subsequent nanding.
-SHIELDING-Electromagnetic and electrostatic fields tend to cause the proper filtering difficult.
+SHIELDING-Electromagnetic and electrostatic fields tend to cause the mercury vapor to break down, are detrimental to tube life and make proper filtering difficult.
 Consequently, the 866-A/866 should be isolated from such fields as exist around a transmitter or other similar equipment.
 When the tubes are located in the region of such fields, shielding with adequate ventilation should be used around the tubes.
-R-f filtering should also be employed when the tubes are affected by r-f voltages.
+R-f filtering should also be employed when the tubes are affected by af voltage. r-f voltages

-FILTERING-The nomograph for circuits 1 and 3, and tables for circuits 2, 4 and 5 give empirical values of inductance and capacitance for a single-section choke-input filter which will keep the peak plate current below the maximum rated value, provided the average d-c load current does not exceed the maximum load current indicated.
+FLUTERING-The nomograph for circuits 1 and 3, and tables for circuits 2, 4 and 5 give empirical values of inductance and capacitance for a single-section choke-input filter which will keep the peak plate current below the maximum rated value, provided the average d-c load current of does not exceed the maximum load current indicated.
 The values of L and C are based on a power-supply frequency of 60 cycles.